treeverse/lakeFS/docs/contributing.md

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

-Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.
+Please read through this document before submitting any issues or pull requests to ensure that we have all the necessary information to effectively respond to your bug report or contribution.

 Don't know where to start?
 Reach out on the #dev channel on [our Slack](https://lakefs.io/slack) and we will help you get started.
 We also recommend this [free series](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github){:target="_blank"} about contributing to OSS projects.
 {: .note .note-info }

 ## Getting Started

-Before you get started, we ask that you:
+Before you get started, we kindly ask that you:

 * Check out the [code of conduct](https://github.com/treeverse/lakeFS/blob/master/CODE_OF_CONDUCT.md).
 * Sign the [lakeFS CLA](https://cla-assistant.io/treeverse/lakeFS) when making your first pull request (individual / corporate)